zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

+Those names are problematic even for someone who understands the algorithm;
-Yes, if code no longer makes sense to its writer when the writer returns to the code later, that's a problem.
+we'll talk about them a bit later, when discussing comments.
+And, if code no longer makes sense to the writer when the writer returns to the code later, that means the code is problematic.

 **UB:**

 Would that we had such a crystal ball that we could see how our future selves would react to our current creations.  ;-)

-**JOHN:**

-And, those names are highly problematic even if you understand the code;
-we'll talk about that a bit later, when discussing comments.

 **JOHN:**